t-erickuo/notchandemo/README.md

 python test/session/cli.py
 ```

 you will create a storage account.
 The log spew will include a "registering for notifications for \<some guid\>".
 By posting a message with said guid as the id, you will mark the operation as completed.
+You can use the script `complete.sh` to send the push notification (it takes a single argument, which is the id to mark as completed)